goyal-rohan/goyal-rohan.github.io/index.md

 - **Outreach:**  I am also interested in understanding and improving school education in India especially in Mathematics and Computer Science.
 I want to understand how logical reasoning, puzzle solving and other aspects of problem solving can be inculcated into students at the grassroots level.
 I am also interested in increasing opportunities, awareness and recogonition for students who demonstrate extraordinary interest or capability in STEM fields.

 I would be extremely interested in any opportunities to work on more grassroots' level for Mathematics education, Computational and Logical Thinking, Problem Solving etc. **If you have any such opportunities where my experience would be useful, please feel free to reach out**.
-For a list of activities I have been involved in, please check my [cv](assets/files/rohan-cv-short.pdf).
+For a list of activities I have been involved in, please reach out to me via email.